anoushka2006/Music-Recommendation-System/README.md

 To run the recommendation system, the last section ```Streamlit``` needs to be run.
 A temporary link will be generated that will allow the user full access to the algorithm with a user-friendly interface.
-Click on "Visit site" to use the recommendation system.
+Click on "Visit Site" to use the recommendation system.

 The UI has been developed using Streamlit, and hosted using NGROK as it is only a prototype.